danidiaz/lenteja/README.md

 Suppose you have a strongly-typed Haskell data structure, and you want to explore and dig into it using lensy-like expressions entered interactively at runtime.

 The program would have to parse the lensy-like expressions and assemble an optic from them, but how?
-What would it be required?
+What would be required?
 Ain't that too much dynamicity for Haskell?

 This repo is a minimal proof-of-concept.